ChrisWhealy/DistributedSystemNotes/Lecture 6.md

 Where would Totally Ordered Delivery fit in to this scheme?

-In fact, it would get its own branch because a FIFO anomaly is not necessarily an anomaly as far as Totally Ordered Delivery is concerned
+In fact, it would get its own branch because a FIFO anomaly is not necessarily an anomaly as far as Totally-Ordered Delivery is concerned.

 We recall that a FIFO anomaly is the following:

 ![FIFO violation or anomaly](./img/L5%20FIFO%20Anomaly.png)

-But since the definition of Totally Ordered Delivery says that ***all*** processes delivering both `m1` and `m2` must do so in a consistent order, then the above FIFO anomaly is not an anomaly for  Totally Ordered Delivery because there is only one receiving process, so the order in which that process delivers the messages is immaterial.
-Thus, this scenario only vacuously conforms to a Totally Ordered Delivery.
+But since the definition of Totally-Ordered Delivery says that ***all*** processes delivering both `m1` and `m2` must do so in a consistent order, then the above FIFO anomaly is not an anomaly for  Totally-Ordered Delivery because there is only one receiving process, so the order in which that process delivers the messages is immaterial.
+Thus, this scenario only vacuously conforms to a Totally-Ordered Delivery.

-Conversely, Totally Ordered Delivery violations are not necessarily FIFO violations.
+Conversely, Totally-Ordered Delivery violations are not necessarily FIFO violations.

 ![Delivery Hierarchy 2](./img/L6%20Delivery%20Hierarchy%202.png)

 ### What Does This Hierarchy Imply?

 This hierarchy helps us understand what we can and cannot expect out of a particular delivery guarantee.
-For instance, if we implement a system guaranteeing causal delivery, then in doing so, we would also be guaranteeing FIFO delivery, because FIFO sits directly below Causal in the hierarchy.
+For instance, if we implement a system guaranteeing causal delivery, then in doing so, we would also be guaranteeing FIFO delivery, because FIFO delivery sits directly below Causal delivery in the hierarchy.
 However, if we implemented a FIFO delivery system, we could make no guarantees about causal delivery.

-Similarly, if the system implements Totally Ordered Delivery, then this guarantee, in and of itself, cannot ensure either FIFO or Causal delivery.
+Similarly, if the system implements Totally-Ordered Delivery, then this guarantee, in and of itself, cannot ensure either FIFO or Causal delivery.

 Turning this argument around, we can also gain an understanding of what type of anomalies can occur.
-For instance, if we have a FIFO anomaly, then this is also going to be a causal anomaly, but not necessarily a Totally Ordered anomaly.
+For instance, if we have a FIFO anomaly, then this is also going to be a causal anomaly, but not necessarily a Totally-Ordered anomaly.

 ## Implementing Delivery Guarantees

 ### Implementing FIFO Delivery: Sequence Numbers

-The rule here is that any process `P2` delivering messages from some other process `P1`, must do so in the order that `P1` sent those messages; which might well be different from order in which those messages arrive at `P2`.
+The rule here is that any process `P2` delivering messages from some other process `P1`, must do so in the order that `P1` sent those messages; which, due to variations in network latency, might well be different from the order in which those messages arrive at `P2`.

-How would we go about eliminating FIFO delivery anomalies?
+How then would we go about eliminating FIFO delivery anomalies?

 One possibility is to use sequence numbers.
 This is where all messages from a given sender are tagged with a sequence number and a sender id.
 Each time a message is sent, the sender increments its sequence number.
 On the receiver's side, all the messages from a given sender are added to a queue ordered by the sequence number.
 When all the messages have arrived, the receiver can then deliver them in the correct order.

-In this case, sequence numbers do not need to be unique across all the processes, because each massage is also qualified with a sender id; therefore, it is the combination of the sender id and the sequence number that allows the receiver to discriminate who sent what message and in which order.
+In this case, sequence numbers do not need to be unique across all the processes, because each message is also qualified with a sender id; therefore, it is the combination of the sender id and the sequence number that allows the receiver to discriminate who sent which message and in what order.

 ***Problems with Sequence Numbers***

 What happens if a message is lost?

 `Alice` sends messages `m1` and `m2` to `Bob` who delivers them correctly.
 However, without her knowing, `Alice`'s message `m3` gets lost and never arrives at `Bob`.
-Then `Alice` sends messages `m4` and `m5` which `Bob` receives; however, because `Bob` is still waiting for the message with sequence number `3` to arrive, `Bob` will add any subsequent messages to his queue which may end up waiting forever to be delivered.
+Then `Alice` sends messages `m4` and `m5` which `Bob` receives; however, because `Bob` is still waiting for the message with sequence number `3` to arrive, `Bob` will add any subsequent messages to his queue which may end up waiting forever for the lost message to be delivered.

 ![Naïve Sequence numbering](./img/L6%20Naive%20Seq%20Nos.png)